vladrozhnev/react-native-interception-webview/README.md

 Android only.
 Function that is called when the WebView intercepts a web request.
-It is invoked using a SyntheticEvent, which wraps a NativeEvent.
 This callback may return a boolean value.
 If it returns `false` or nothing, the web request will continue loading; if it returns `true`, the web request will be interrupted.